BUDGET 2016 – Personal Tax and Employee Taxes

 Universal Social Charge

-Comprehensive changes were introduced to the Universal Social Charge for 2016 which are aimed at reducing the tax burden on low and middle income earners.
+The Government introduced comprehensive changes to the Universal Social Charge for 2016, aimed at reducing the tax burden on low and middle income earners.

 The entry threshold for Universal Social Charge (“USC”) will be increased from €12,012 to €13,000.